 - stated that in Hong Kong, Security Tokens are likely to be “securities” under the Securities and Futures Ordinance (“SFO”)

 Whilst the offering of (or sales and purchases of) NFTs sometimes are not necessary embedded with the features of STOs, they would, in some circumstances, constitute the sale of securities (which is defined in Part 1 of Schedule 1 of the SFO), which would require the seller to be licensed or qualified for an exemption.
 Where security tokens are so classified as “securities”, unless an applicable exemption applies, any person who markets and distributes security tokens (whether in Hong Kong or targeting Hong Kong investors) is required to be licensed or registered under the SFO.
-It is a criminal offence for any person to engage in regulated activities without a licence unless an exemption applies.
+It is a criminal offence for any person to engage in regulated activities without a licence unless an exemption applies as stated by regulations.
 Such offence carries maximum penalties of a fine of $5,000,000 and 7 years’ imprisonment and a further fine of $100,000 for every day during which the offence continues.